 The fair took place outdoors near the Spruce Lodge with a backdrop of changing leaves.
 Students met with representatives from each school to explore opportunities and learn about academic programs.
 There were raffles of college swag and giveaways.
 The event followed CDC COVID-19 guidelines for safety, featuring proper spacing and indoor masking policies.

-“We recognize this is a difficult time for families and for prospective college students who have had limited access to campuses,” explains Debby Scire, President & CEO of NHCUC.
-“Face to face conversations matter, and we hope families enjoyed the gorgeous landscape and collection of wonderful schools to talk about their futures.”
+“We recognize this is a difficult time for families and for prospective college students who have had limited access to campuses,” explains Debby Scire, President and CEO of NHCUC.
+“Face-to-face conversations matter, and we hope families enjoyed the gorgeous landscape and collection of wonderful schools to talk about their futures.”

-A special thank you to the NH Outdoor College Fair planning committee that included Anna Miner, Peg Richmond, Tara Payne, Julie Lanman, and Jeremy Heidenreich for making this event happen.
+The NH Outdoor College Fair was organized by the NHCUC Admission Directors Committee.
+Special thanks go out to the NH Outdoor College Fair planning committee–Anna Miner, Peg Richmond, Tara Payne, Julie Lanman, and Jeremy Heidenreich–for making this event happen.